-Betting transactions falling within the National Lotteries and Gambling Acts will be regarded as a bet for purposes of section 8(13).
+Amounts paid or received for a betting service falling within the Lotteries or Gambling Acts will be regarded as a bet for purposes of section 8(13).
+In this instance the vendor receiving the amount is deemed to supply a service to the person placing such bet.
 As a result the vendor would be required to account for output tax as the supply would be subject to VAT under section 7(1)(a).
+The vendor would, under section 16(3)(d), consequently be entitled to a deduction on a prize or winnings awarded.
+If such prize or winnings constitutes goods or services, the input tax deduction would be limited to the input tax on the initial cost of acquiring those goods or services.

 Consideration charged (that is, charges to cover the cost of posting or otherwise transmitting an entry form) for entrance into promotional competitions falling within section 36 of the CPA, is not a bet as envisaged by section 8(13).
-The consideration charged will be payment received for the supply of the administration services supplied by the operator of these promotional competitions which services are taxable under section 7(1)(a).
+The consideration charged will be payment received for the supply of the administration services supplied by the promoter of these promotional competitions which services are taxable under section 7(1)(a).

-Competitions that do not qualify as promotional competitions (including competitions charging costs which are in excess of the reasonable costs contemplated in the CPA) may fall within the ambit of the Lotteries Act.
-Should the competition fall within the Lotteries Act, the person is supplying a betting service contemplated in section 8(13).
+Competitions that do not qualify as promotional competitions (including competitions where the promoter charges costs in excess of the reasonable costs contemplated in the CPA) may fall within the ambit of the Lotteries or Gambling Acts in which case, the vendor receiving the bet is supplying a betting service contemplated in section 8(13).